sapessi/raf/README.md

 ## Undo
 `raf` saves a `.raf` status file in the folder where it was executed.
 If you run the `raf undo` command `raf` reads the status file and restore the files to their original name.

+## Output formatting
+Properties in the output support formatters.
+As of today, only a padding formatter is available.
+However, `raf`'s code is ready to support a pipeline of different formatters.
+The padding formatter makes it easy to pad properties with a character.
+For example, you can use the padding formatter to zero-pad a number in the output.
+This output string `raf -o 'test - $cnt[%03].mkv' *` will produce the following file name `test - 001.mkv`.

+The padding formatter is triggered with the `%` character and receives two parameters.
+First, a single character (`0` in our example) that should be used for padding.
+Second, a number that represents the length of the field (`3` in our example).
+If you we had specified `$cnt[%a5]` the output would have been `aaaa1`.

 ## stdout, stderr
 `raf` sends all log output to stderr.
 The stdout only receives the new file names separate by `\n`.
 This makes it easy to use it in combination with other commands.
 When executed in dry-run mode the `stdout` is: `File <original file name> -> <new file name>`